 Safety 1st Everfit/Multifit– These two seats are pared down versions of the Grow & Go, and are sold at big warehouse stores (like Sams Club or Costco).
 Our big issue is that the harnesses are only usable up to 40lbs.
 Some parents have expressed frustration to us because they saw that it has a 100lb limit (in booster mode) and didn’t realize that the harness had such a low limit.
 Most of the seats we recommend in that price range have a harness limit of 50-65lbs.

-Safety 1st Alpha Omega Elite– This seat has been discontinued, but stores are still selling the ones that have already been manufactured.
+Safety 1st Alpha Omega Elite– We thought this seat was discontinued, but they can still be found in stores!
 Car Seats for the Littles has a fantastic blog post about all the reasons techs dislike this seat so much…check it out here.

 Evenflo Triumph– This seat is BULKY.
 It has a rear facing 37″ height limit, which is low compared to other convertibles.
 I’m not a huge fan of the harness adjuster knobs, but I know some parents who like them.
 If you have a tiny kid and lots of room in the car, none of this will really be an issue.